DenisYaroshevskiy/algorithm_dumpster/README.md

 `BENCH_DECL_ATTRIBUTES`

 Still in the hopes to find some magic attibutes that would help with the code alignment.
-For now - just noinline, to help when looking at assembly
+For now - just noinline, to help when looking at assembly.

 ### input_generators